 [Normative specifications appear in sections 3 through n.
 See CCSDS A20.0-Y-4, CCSDS Publications Manual (Yellow Book, Issue 4, April 2014).

+In the following we use the term “project” to mean quite generally an activity “planned and designed to achieve a particular aim”.
+This aim may range from the creation of new data to the preservation of existing data with a particular preservation aim.

 Figure 3-1: Information Lifecycle Framework